Robert Furman: Early life

-Robert Ralph Furman was born on August 21, 1915, in Trenton, New Jersey, one of five sons of William and Leila Ficht Furman.
+Furman was born on August 21, 1915, in Trenton, New Jersey, one of five sons of William and Leila Ficht Furman.
 His father was a bank teller, and his mother worked as a riveter during World War II.
 He attended Princeton University and graduated in 1937 with a degree in civil engineering.
 He then worked for the Pennsylvania Railroad and a construction company in New York.

 World War II

 In December 1940, Furman was activated as a member of the United States Army Reserve and assigned to the Quartermaster Corps Construction Division, where he worked for Colonel Leslie R. Groves, Jr., supervising the day-to-day construction of The Pentagon.
 When the building was completed in 1943, Groves was reassigned to the "Manhattan Project" and brought his aide, Furman, with him.

 In August 1943 Furman was put in charge of an intelligence effort formed by Groves in response to concerns raised by atomic bomb project scientists about the German nuclear energy project.
 As director of intelligence, Furman was responsible for ascertaining the progress the Germans were making.
 In December 1943, Groves sent Furman to Britain to discuss the establishment of a London Liaison Office for the Manhattan Project and the British government, and to confer over coordinating the intelligence effort.

 Furman sent the spy Moe Berg to Switzerland to meet the head of the German project, Werner Heisenberg.
 After chatting with Heisenberg at a cocktail party, Berg concluded that the Germans were a long way behind the Allied effort.
 Furman travelled to Rome in June 1944, where he interviewed Italian scientists about the German project.

 When the Alsos Mission found documentation in office of Union Minière in Antwerp that indicated over 1,000 tons of refined uranium had been sent to Germany, but about 150 tons still remained at Olen, Belgium, Groves sent Furman back to Europe with orders to secure the Olen cache.
 The Alsos Mission located 68 tons there, but another 80 tons was missing, having been shipped to France in 1940 ahead of the German invasion of Belgium.
 Groves had the Olen uranium shipped to England and, ultimately, to the United States.

 Documentation indicated that the missing uranium had been sent to Toulouse.
 An Alsos Mission team under Boris Pash's command reached Toulouse on October 1 and inspected a French Army arsenal with a Geiger counter.
 When the needle jumped near some barrels, they were inspected and found to be the 31 tons of uranium from Belgium.
 The 3342nd Quartermaster Truck Company was released from the Red Ball Express to retrieve the shipment.
-The barrels were collected and transported to Marseilles, where Furman supervised their loading on a ship bound for the United States.
+The barrels were collected and transported to Marseille, where Furman supervised their loading on a ship bound for the United States.